mas-bandwidth/gafferongames/content/post/network_neutrality_considered_harmful.md

 ![Screenshot of https://portal.networknext.com](/img/network-neutrality-considered-harmful/portal-001.png)

-1000+ players with extra 100ms of latency courtesy of best effort delivery, one player with an additional 730ms. _Clearly, this is not a speed of light problem..._
+1000+ players with an additional 100ms+ of latency courtesy of best effort delivery, one player with a whooping 730ms extra. _Clearly, this is not a speed of light problem..._

 Later the same day we saw a packet loss event: